Hero image desktop Hero image mobile

 1. Australian red meat isn't the global villian you think it is

 Cows, sheep and other ruminant animals are often linked to global warming because of the methane they emit during their natural digestive process (i.e. when they burp).
 Methane is a strong greenhouse gas (GHG) that is recognised as a contributor to global warming.
 But when it comes to the red meat industry, the climate change link is not as clear cut.
-The Australian red meat industry has made significant progress to reduce these emissions and is working towards carbon neutrality by 2030.
+The Australian red meat industry has made significant progress to reduce these emissions and is committed to contributing to Australia's net zero ambitions.

 2. Livestock farming uses non-arable land productively